-Commander Strax from Doctor Who was made into a nurse as punishment for being a failed Proud Warrior Race Guy.
+- Commander Strax was made into a nurse as punishment for being a failed Proud Warrior Race Guy.
 This apparently extends to being genetically modified into being the perfect nurse, including the ability to generate "magnificent quantities of lactic fluid".

 - In "The Curse of Fatal Death", the Master, in league with the Daleks, has been given by them a pair of "Dalek bumps" which take the form of two gold metal hemispheres on his chest.